Getac's Next Generation F110 Delivers New Levels of Performance, Efficiency and Reliability to Field Professionals

 - Key features include an upgraded intel® CoreTM 13th Gen i5/i7 processor, ultra-bright 1,200 nit screen, Wi-Fi 6E AX211 technology and optional 4G/5G modules utilizing eSIM technology.

-IRVINE, Calif., June 26, 2024 /PRNewswire/ -- Getac today launched the next generation F110 tablet, which combines fully rugged reliability with a host of powerful new upgrades for exceptional performance and efficiency in the field.
+TAIPEI, June 27, 2024 /PRNewswire/ -- Getac today launched the next generation F110 tablet, which combines fully rugged reliability with a host of powerful new upgrades for exceptional performance and efficiency in the field.

 Getac's flagship F110 model has long been at the forefront of rugged tablet design, making it incredibly popular with customers across multiple sectors and industries.
 The new F110 builds on this legacy, offering upgraded processing power, brightness, and connectivity, alongside excellent energy efficiency, for full-shift performance in a variety of challenging indoor/outdoor working environments.